sellmerfud/awakening/README.md

 *Labyrinth: The Awakening, 2010 - ?*, designed by Trevor Bender and published by GMT Games.
 The AI Bots were designed by Adam Zahm.

-This program supports the scenarios and event cards from the Awakening explansion as well as the original Labyrinth game.
+This program supports the scenarios and event cards from the original Labyrinth game as well as those for the Awakening explansion and the Forever War expansion.
 You must have a copy of the board game in order to use this program.

 You can play as either the US or the Jihadist player and the AI will take the opposing side.